Belarusian Greek Catholic Church: Present situation

+In Belarus

 At the beginning of 2015, the Belarusian Greek Catholic Church had 20 parishes, of which 18 had obtained state recognition.
-As of 2003, there have been two Belarusian Greek Catholic parishes in each of the following cities - Minsk, Polatsk and Vitsebsk; and only one in Brest, Hrodna, Mahiliou, Maladziechna and Lida.
+As of 2003, there have been two Belarusian Greek Catholic parishes in each of the following cities – Minsk, Polatsk and Vitsebsk; and only one in Brest, Hrodna, Mahiliou, Maladziechna and Lida.
 The faithful permanently attached to these came to about 3,000, while some 7,000 others lived outside the pastoral range of the parishes.
 Today there are 16 priests, and 9 seminarians.
 There was a small Studite monastery at Polatsk.
 The parishes are organized into two deaneries, each headed by a protopresbyter or archpriest.